 Survey emails are a great way to find out more about your customers and what they think of your business.
 Use this information to create more impactful products, experiences and marketing.

-Consider sending survey emails after key touchpoints in the customer journey.
-Zapier sends one when a free trial ends.
-The company can use the answers to discover why the customer didn’t sign up for the product after the trial and use knowledge of these pain points to improve the experience for future customers.
+The company can use the answers to discover why the customer didn’t sign up for the product after the trial.
+It can then improve the experience for future customers.

 "Breaking news..."